About the Texas Courts

 Document Delivery Service

-The State Law Library can facilitate access to court records filed in the Supreme Court, the Court of Criminal Appeals, or in the 3rd Court of Appeals (criminal cases only).
-Through our fee-based document delivery service, we can provide you with copies of available court records at a cost of $0.25 per page (plus other fees).
+The State Law Library facilitates access to court records filed in the Supreme Court, the Court of Criminal Appeals, or in the 3rd Court of Appeals (criminal cases only).
+Through our fee-based document delivery service, we provide copies of available court records at a cost of $0.25 per page (plus other fees).
 This service is also available for inmates in TDCJ facilities through our inmate copy service.